kaanyalti/dev-manager/README.md

 - [ ] VM monitoring and health checks
 - [ ] VM resource usage analytics

+### Declarative Integration Test Runner
+- [ ] Framework for defining and running integration tests in a declarative format
+- [ ] Support for test definitions in a structured format
+- [ ] Validation of command outputs and system state

 ## Configuration

 The tool uses a YAML configuration file located at `~/.dev-manager/config.yaml`.
 You can specify a different location using the `--config` flag.